 - Large requests may require advance payment.
 Should the cost of time and materials estimated to complete a specific request accrue to $150.00 or more, an estimate invoice will be provided to the applicant.
 The applicant must provide a deposit of 50 per cent of the estimated final cost of the file search in order for the request to proceed.
 These may also require a time extension to complete the request.

-- Other fees as adopted by the Office of the City Clerk may be applicable.
+- Other fees as adopted by the office of the Municipal Clerk may be applicable.

 Within five (5) business days of the receipt of the request, the Public Information Officer will do one or more of the following: (Note: The five days begin one working day after receipt of the request.)

 - Acknowledge receipt of request and provide a reasonable estimate of when records will be available.